tigerbeetle/tigerbeetle/docs/DESIGN.md

 ### Memory Fault Model

-* Memory is protected with error-correcting codes sufficient for our purpose.
+* Memory protected with error-correcting codes is sufficient for our purpose.
 We make no further effort to protect against memory faults.

-* Non-ECC memory is not supported by TigerBeetle.
+* Non-ECC memory is not recommended by TigerBeetle.

 ### Processing Fault Model